The Adventure Girls: Publication history

-By January 17 of 1936, Blank had submitted her manuscript for The Adventure Girls at K Bar O to A. L. Burt Company, her publisher for Beverly Gray series.
-Responding with enthusiasm to the work, her publisher "thought a series of this nature would be a good one to add to our list," and asked "how soon could we have two additional stories to add to the present one."
-The succeeding novels were written extremely quickly.
-A February 11 letter called The Adventure Girls in the Air "an absorbingly interesting story," while on March 16 The Adventure Girls at Happiness House was deemed "a very suitable narrative for girls.
-Although the action slows down at times, it maintains interest and has sufficient number of exciting events to make it interesting as well as mysterious.
+Close to two years after A. L. Burt published the first four Beverly Gray books, Blank submitted the manuscript of The Adventure Girls at K Bar O to her publisher.
+Edwin van Deventer of the company responded with enthusiasm on January 17, 1936.
+Around a week later he informed Blank that the publisher's reader enjoyed the manuscript, and "thought a series of this nature would be a good one to add to our list"; he therefore asked "how soon could we have two additional stories to add to the present one".
+Blank wrote the following two novels extremely quickly: van Deventer reported on in the Air on February 11, and Happiness House on March 16.
+Quoting his reader, he wrote that in the Air was "an absorbingly interesting story, and especially delightful [is] the description of life in the Canadian woods".
+Happiness House, for its part, his reader found "a very suitable narrative for girls.
+Although the action slows down at times, it maintains interest and has sufficient number of exciting events to make it interesting as well as mysterious."
+Van Deventer wrote that the books were targeted "for early spring publication".
+They were copyrighted the next month, on April 27, 1936, when Blank was 20 years old, and issued as a three-part breeder set.
 Blank was paid a flat fee of $150 per manuscript, earning no royalties.
-The books were copyrighted the next month, and targeted "for early spring publication."